jordi-bird/marcus-shop/README.md

 ## ✅ Conclusions

-This project provides a robust foundation for customizable product sales, focused on scalability, flexibility, and clarity.
-With a modular backend and reusable frontend..
+This project provides a robust basis for customizable product sales, focused on scalability, flexibility, and clarity.
+With a modular backend and reusable frontend, it presents a simple yet effective 4 level entity structure and avoids storing redundant information by using a rule engine.
+The app allows the owner to set conditional prices and compatibilities between options over any kind of product.